karinaaltheaabad/WeeklyAppCSC690/README.md

 # Trivia App
 Final for CSC 690, Interactive Multimedia Application Development.

-An app that allows you to take trivia quizzes.
-The player can select one of our categories: Sports, Music, or Disney Movies.
-Once the player selects a category they will be prompt to a page with multiple choice questions.
-The player can select an answer and if correct they get a message that says "Correct" if incorrect they get a message that says "Incorrect".
+An app that allows you to plan your daily schedule.
+This app will help you manage your time better.
+It will help you tackle your daily tasks with more determination.
+This app has ...

-Alan Nguyen -- Sports
+Alan Nguyen --

-Karina Abad -- Music
+Karina Abad --

-Fif Gallagher -- User Interface development
+Fif Gallagher --

-Daisy Sanchez -- Disney Movies
+Daisy Sanchez --